pleonar1/mastermind_sam_paul/README.md

 #### Strengths & Areas of Growth
 - Sam: Strong in technical content
+- Paul: Needs work with technical content but is willing to work

 #### How do you learn best?
 - Paul: Learn by doing.
 Prefer working in pairs but finds solo work helpful in the long run